t113a50036-ux/statistics-practice-final-project_113A50036/README.md

 ---

 ## Methodology
-* **Statistical Method**: Two-proportion z-test
+* **Statistical Method**: One-way ANOVA
 * **Significance Level**: 0.05
 * **Assumptions Considered**:
-    1. Independent observations between groups.
+    1. **Independence**:Data collected via independent random sampling from the nationwide YRBS_2007 system.
-    2. Appropriate response variable (Binary/Categorical).
+    2. **Normality**:With a massive sample size ($N = 12,042$), the Central Limit Theorem guarantees that the normality assumption for ANOVA is fully satisfied..
-    3. Large enough sample size for the z-test.
+    3. **Homogeneity of Variance**: Checked via group distribution variances prior to running the inferential models.

 ---